Tips for Preparing Business Personal Property Tax Listings

-When a building is purchased along with personal property inside the building, a reasonable allocation of the purchase price must be made among the building and the personal property items in order to properly report the personal property on the property tax listing.
+When a building is purchased with personal property inside the building, a reasonable allocation of the purchase price must be made among the building and personal property items in order to properly report the personal property on the property tax listing.

 Most small businesses can elect to expense personal property purchases costing less than $2,500, however you must still list these on your annual business personal property listing.
 These should be listed in the expensed items group on the business personal property tax listing.